nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 It's a well-known and overstated joke that the default Emacs bindings are bad.
 If you're reading this post, you probably already agree with me here, but for the uninitiated: key combos are the devil.
 Any time you are pressing two keys at once, with the same hand, hundreds of times per day, you are setting yourself up for repetitive stress injury.
 As programmers, we need to take care of our hands or our careers will be over.

 This is going to be part-tutorial, part describing my configuration.
-With a little determination, this can take you from ground-zero to a working Evil configuration and generic development environment, that will teach you to understand Emacs and configure it to suit your needs.
+With a little determination, this can take you from ground-zero to a working Evil configuration and generic development environment.

+This post is geared at the **determined Vim user** who is willing to give Evil a shot and likes having a heavily customized editor.
+It has a number of tasks that are intended to teach the right attitude and mindset required to keep working with Emacs on your own.
+These will get you familiar enough with reading documentation that you know where to look when you want to do something.
+It is also Elisp-focused, with no emphasis on the more "modern" customization features of Emacs that ultimately prevent new users from groking its internals.

 ## First, some terminology

-When you first fire up Emacs, you need to learn how they reference the keybindings.
+When you first fire up Emacs, you need to learn how they reference certain objects and keybindings.
 This is pretty simple, but can be confusing if you don't have the initial introduction.

 - `M-x` means "press the `<ALT>` key, then press `x` while still holding that down".
 This brings up the Emacs command prompt, which gives you access to any of the functions that are declared **interactive** - that is, Elisp functions that may be run interactively by the user.
   - If someone gives you a command sequence like `M-x package-install <RET> evil <RET>`, that means to do the `M-x` keybinding, press enter, then type `evil` and press enter.
 Often the second `<RET>` will be omitted and taken as implicit.